epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/mean_rev_lang_genre.html"></iframe>
 </div>

 Expect for minor exception the genre behave as we would except them to.
 Meaning that, at least up to 5 languages, The more languages the better.
-The excpetion are here so minor that I dont think it's relevant to explain them.
+The science fiction is the only genre that doesn't reach is maximum with 5 languages.

 ## Influence of Diversity